octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 > Maps load their entries into the environment,
 > which is fine for small maps,
 > but for maps holding millions of entries,
-> the cost of loading such map would be too expensive.
+> the cost of loading them would be too expensive.
 > For this we use `big_maps`.
 Their syntax is the same as for regular maps.

 For more information, see [https://ligolang.org/docs/language-basics/maps-records#maps](https://ligolang.org/docs/language-basics/maps-records#maps) and [https://ligolang.org/docs/language-basics/maps-records#big-maps](https://ligolang.org/docs/language-basics/maps-records#big-maps)